 - Participating organisations (companies, public and private research organisations, end users and universities) must be based in Italy and meet EU requirements.

-- There must be an Italian SME in your consortium, and the SME must be responsible for more of the project costs and activities than the other Italian participants.
+- There must be at least one Italian SME in your consortium, and the SME(s) must be responsible for more of the project costs and activities than the other Italian participants.

 - Italian participants must not have requested or received funding for the same research or development activities.